onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 How do we most optimally crowdsource the best possible worldview?

+> "The earth has grown a nervous system, and it's us." - [Daniel Dennett](https://www.azquotes.com/quote/630909)

+> "Emergence is the closest thing to magic that is actually a scientific term." - [Daniel Schmachtenberger](https://systems-souls-society.com/emergence/emerge/#:~:text=%E2%80%98Emergence%20is%20the%20closest%20thing%20to%20magic%20that%20is%20actually%20a%20scientific%20term%E2%80%99)

 > "The prevailing scientific worldview for the duration of my life has been that the universe is doomed to end in indifferent heat death.
 Our existence is a random accident resulting from a blind process of competitive trial-and-error.
 We are nothing more than a collection of atoms; “dancing dirt” that’s going to be around for the blink of an eye then be dead forever.
 We don’t matter.
 This nihilistic worldview has contributed to a “meaning crisis” that is taking an extremely real toll on our lives, especially our children.
 The problem is that our society can’t seem to go backwards to the belief systems that brought comfort to prior generations... there is a new worldview unfolding that might finally help reconcile reductionist science with human meaning.
 This is not some fresh fantasy we’ve concocted to explain things we don’t understand.
 It’s a more accurate and vibrant map of reality than the dangerously depressing one we’ve been using... this model can give us extremely practical clues as to how to live a meaningful life as individuals." - [What’s the Point? - Sapient Capital](https://sapientcapital.com/insights/whats-the-point/#:~:text=The%20prevailing%20scientific,life%20as%20individuals.)

 > "Metanarratives can save lives.
 They can save civilizations.
 Or said differently, lack of metanarratives can kill off civilizations.
 It’s happened before that civilizations drive off a cliff because their people failed to see the bigger picture they were part of." - [Hanzi Freinacht](https://twitter.com/HFreinacht/status/1782326212913766586)